Herbert Hailstone

 Herbert Hailstone (1850–1896) was an English author and scholar.
+He served as an Assistant Master at Eton College.
+He committed suicide in Regent's Park in 1896, by cutting his own throat.

+Early life and education

 He grew up in Bottisham, Cambridgeshire, the son of Reverend John Hailstone.
 He was educated at Eton College before studying at Peterhouse, Cambridge, graduating with a BA in 1873.
 He was later awarded a Masters in 1879.

+Career and literary work

 Between 1873 and 1876, he was Assistant Master at Eton College.
 He later worked privately as a tutor in London.
 He translated several classical works, wrote a poem entitled "The fortunes of Ey Abbey" (c.
 1870), and edited the Clergy List between 1889 and 1891.

+Suicide

-He committed suicide in Regent's Park in 1896, by cutting his throat.
+He committed suicide in Regent's Park in 1896, by cutting his own throat.